 Can dietary supplements have harmful effects?

-Because manufacturers of dietary supplements don't have to provide that their products are safe, harmful effects can't always be ruled out.
+Because manufacturers of dietary supplements don't have to provide evidence that their products are safe, harmful effects can't always be ruled out.
 There are some dangerous or hazardous substances that dietary supplements aren't allowed to contain.
 But vitamins and other substances can also be harmful to your health.
 Some people might have allergic reactions to plant-based ingredients, for example.

 Also, dietary supplements may affect the way medicines work.
 For this reason, if a doctor prescribes medicine for you, it's important to let them know if you are regularly taking any dietary supplements.